orbkit/orbkit/doc/install.rst

 Instructions
 ------------

 ORBKIT needs to be installed manually, i.e., the Cython modules need to be pre-compiled and some environment variables need to be set.
 In the following, we describe this procedure exemplary for the different platforms.

-Irrespective of the system you'r using you should test the code after completing the installation process.
+Irrespective of the system you're using, you should test the code after completing the installation process.

 * First, to test the serial version of the code run::